Former San Francisco city official attacked homeless person with bear spray minutes prior to metal pipe attack, public defender says

 Carmignani has denied that he is the person in the videos of the bear spray attacks and says he did not commit any of the attacks.

-A copy of the video provided by the San Francisco Public Defender's Office shows what appears to be a homeless man asleep outside on a sidewalk.
-According to Hathaway, the video was recorded in November 2021 on the same street as Carmignani's residence.
+A copy of the November 2021 video provided by the San Francisco Public Defender's Office shows what appears to be a homeless man asleep outside on a sidewalk.
+According to Hathaway, the video was recorded on the same street as Carmignani's residence.

 "He walks up and he sprays with a massive can of bear spray -- the same weapon used in the Doty incident -- he sprays this bear spray at the homeless.
 Not just passing by but focusing on the victim's face for at least a few seconds and then he walks away," she says.